conoro/hugo.conoroneill.net/content/what-excited-me-in-tech-in-2015.md

 * Tweens/Smallies: Viber, Snapchat and some WhatsApp to the (grand)parents
 * No one: Telegram.
 * Curveball - Tweens using Instagram comments as a weird chat channel

+Top tip - WhatsApp needs a phone number, Viber doesn't.
+Many many smaller kids have tablets, not phones.
+WhatsApp really missing out here.
+Our solution is to put free Tesco Mobile SIMs in old phones and never put credit on them.
+Gets over the WhatsApp problem.

 # 2FA and Authy
 Two Factor Authentication is a complete pain in the neck.
 It really is.